pavleta-taseva/js-flashcards/README.md

 2. Profile page containing information about the current user:
     - Identification number, username, email, contributions count - the total number of cards created, level of the user based on his contribution to the total number of cards in the database, information about the date of account creation
     - Implantation of personal titles according to the user level - maximum level 100
+    - Ability to upload a personal profile picture
     - Functionality to delete the personal account from the database
 3. Access to user's personal library of flashcards created by them, sorted by category
 4. Access to flashcard's details page